Haystack Mountain (Connecticut)

 The 50 ft Haystack Mountain Tower, built in 1929 and listed on the National Register of Historic Places, sits upon it.
 The tower provides a view over the town of Norfolk and the neighboring town of Canaan.

-Common forms of wildlife found on the mountain include raccoons, bears, deer, coyotes, opossums, skunks and foxes.
+Common forms of wildlife found on the mountain include raccoons, bears, deer, coyotes, opossums, bobcats, skunks and foxes.
 The dominant plant life include mountain laurel (the state plant), pine trees and maples.